Meeting-BaaS/video-device-plugin/README.md

 **Smart Health Check Process**:

-- **Capability-Based Monitoring**: Each device is checked for Video Capture capability every 30 seconds
+- **Capability-Based Monitoring**: Each device is checked for Video Capture or Video Output capability every 30 seconds
-- **Automatic Module Reload**: When devices lose capabilities, v4l2loopback module is automatically reloaded
+- **Automatic Recovery**: When devices lose capabilities, videodev module is automatically loaded to heal them
 - **Real-time Reporting**: Kubernetes gets notified immediately when devices become unhealthy
 - **Self-Healing**: Stuck devices are automatically fixed and become available again
 - **Detailed Logging**: Health check results and recovery actions are logged with counts